fny/xorcist/README.md

 ## Benchmarks

 Disclaimer: these are run from my craptop.
 Run 'em yourself with `bin/benchmark`.
+You'll need to have [`benchmark-ips`](https://github.com/evanphx/benchmark-ips) installed.

 ### MRI 2.2.1